tejutejaswini156/Image_To_Text_Processing/README.md

-IMAGE PROCESSING
-Extarcting text from the image file
-In this project, I will use the 2 modules as follow-
+IMAGE PROCESSING - Extracting text from the image file In this project, I will use the 2 modules as follow-
 1. PIL( Python Imaging Library) Image Class
 2. Pytesseract.